utdata/rwd-mastery-assignments/openrefine/demo-facets.md

 ![New column setup](img/tec-newcol-setup.png)

-You can do a LOT more with this window than we do here, but take note of the "Expression" window here.
-Inside of that is just the word value, which means we are creating a new column based on the value of the cell on our source column.
-It is possible to make changes to the values (the content) as you create the new column using [GREL](https://docs.openrefine.org/manual/grelfunctions), a programming language specific to Refine.
+Take note of the "Expression" window here.
+You can do a LOT more with this than we are here, but inside we have the expression `value`, which means we want to use the "value" of our original column as the content for each row of our new columns.
+It is possible to make changes to the value (the content) as you create the new column using [GREL](https://docs.openrefine.org/manual/grelfunctions), a programming language specific to Refine.

 In our case here, just click OK to create the new column.